HuangRunHua/HReminder/README.md

 # HReminder
-HReminder is a Cocoa Touch framework and manages label displayed at the top of the screen.
+HReminder is a Cocoa Touch framework and manages button displayed at the top of the screen.
 It is especially well suited as a small tag to remind users about something.

-It has an interface similar to the label displayed by Medium which Medium app uses this label to reminder reader to 'Start from beginning'.
-It now only support iPhone, and not perform well in iPad.
+It has an interface similar to the button displayed by Medium which Medium app uses this button to reminder reader to 'Start from beginning'.
+It now supports both the iPhone and the iPad.

 Here are some screenshots showing what you can build with HReminder.
 ![example photo](https://github.com/HuangRunHua/HReminder/blob/master/IMG_C6F2E1A6B76F-1.jpeg)